Pandemics and our journey to ascension

 There is no disconnect

-We often think or act like our faith or belief in God-source is something that we do every morning or evening when we pray or every Sunday (or Friday or Saturday to some of us) when we go to Church.
+Some of us often think or act like our faith or belief in God-source is something that we do every morning or evening when we pray or every Sunday (or Friday or Saturday to some of us) when we go to Church.
 I must admit, I was like that, too.
 Especially that I grew up in a Catholic household and was schooled in a Catholic school for 10 years of my life.

-My “God time” back then was during Religion classes (shoutout to my teachers, who are, to be fair, very progressive), morning and evening prayers, daily rosary recitation (every October), and Sunday masses.
+My “God time” back then was during Religion classes (shoutout to my former teachers, who are, to be fair, very progressive), morning and evening prayers, daily rosary recitation (every October), and Sunday masses.
 Not that there was something wrong with the rituals of faith.
 But somehow, it’s like God was my “father” up there.
 He felt good and comforting but there was a distance.
 There was a separation.

 It is only when I was older that I began to truly understand what is the meaning of God-source-divinity in my life.
 But it took a lot of pains.
 A lot of “dark nights of the soul” as many in the spiritual community will describe it.